PlutoCoders/calenderWeek5Wow/README.md

 # calenderWeek5Wow
 Assignment for week 5

-# In this assignment we are creating a personaly daily calender!
+# In this assignment we are creating a day planner scheduler
-- It will display the current date, and have sections for the hours of the day
+- It will display the current date and have sections for the hours of the day
-- Each section will have text that the user can alter to give a description to that part of the day
+- Each section will have text that the user can alter
-- Furthermore, the sections will be color coded for hours that have passed, the current hour, and future hours.
+- Sections are color coded for hours that have passed, the current hour, and future

 # Repo Layout
-- The main code is contained in the script.js file, where we manipulate the index.html
+- The main code is contained in the script.js file
-- Assets folder can be ignored
 - style.css, script.js, and index.html are all inside the develop folder.

 ## Credits